Diamond Sunrise

 • The ability to override the constitution

-• Automatic [XIV] status or any governance position (these must be earned or elected)
+• Automatic [XIV] status or any elected governance position (these must be earned or elected)

-• Immunity from the Five Principles or removal procedures
+• Immunity from the Five Principles, the Inviolable Behavioral Standards, or removal procedures

 The Founder title is non-transferable and expires upon the Founder's death or voluntary relinquishment.

-Governance Transition: The Founder initially serves as sole Guide and de facto [XIV].
-As members advance, governance distributes:
+Governance Transition: The Founder initially serves as the primary Guide and de facto [XIV], and may designate additional Guides at the Founder's discretion under Article III, Section 2.
+As members advance, governance distributes through the following progression:

-• When 3 or more members reach Level 6: The High Council is formally constituted
+• When 5 or more members reach Level 6: High Council constitutional-amendment authority activates.

 • When the High Council is constituted: The [XIV] position becomes elective.
 The first election occurs within 6 months.
 The Founder may stand for election or step into the permanent Founder role.